Healthy Eyes for a Lifetime

 For children, regular eye exams are as important as regular medical checkups.
 Since so much of what is presented in a classroom setting is presented visually, children must be able to see well in order to be ready to learn.

-According to the American Optometric Association (AOA), children should have their first pediatric eye exam at 6 months of age, another exam at age three and again at the start of school.
-Risk-free children should then continue to have their eyes examined every two years until age 18; children with risk factors (such as premature birth, developmental delays and a family history of eye disease) should see an eye doctor more frequently.
+The eye care experts at Eye Medical Clinic recommend that children should have their first pediatric eye exam at 6 months of age, another exam at age three and again at the start of school, with annual exams thereafter.
+Children with risk factors (such as premature birth, developmental delays and a family history of eye disease) should see an eye doctor more frequently.

-For adults to maintain a lifetime of healthy vision, the AOA recommends a comprehensive eye exam every two years for adults ages 18 to 60 and annual exams for adults age 61 and older.
+For adults to maintain a lifetime of healthy vision, Eye Medical Clinic recommends annual comprehensive eye exams.
 Adults who have certain risk factors should have more frequent eye exams.
 Vision-related risk factors for adults include:

 If you have any doubts about how often you (or your children or parents) should have your eyes examined, ask our experienced Eye Medical Clinic doctors for guidance.
 We are happy to help!